gotlougit/cpanzer/README.md

 libsdl2 libsdl2-dev libsdl2-mixer libsdl2-mixer-dev libsdl2-image libsdl2-image-dev libsdl2-ttf libsdl2-ttf-dev
 ```

 Note that macOS and Windows aren't supported right now; all development work is focused on Linux.

-However, it is planned to add support for compiling to Windows. macOS may not be possible due to the lack of a Mac for development and testing purposes.
+However, nothing is really preventing the game from running on Windows or Mac, just get the aforementioned libraries installed and compile

 ## Compiling and Running the Game